 Yes.
 Within five days of an application being deemed complete, the CEC is required to send requests for consultation letters to tribes that are culturally and traditionally associated with the geographic area of a proposed project.
 During the consultation process, the CEC is required to solicit the traditional ecological knowledge of affiliated tribes and incorporate this knowledge where feasible in the EIR.
 The CEC is required to take all feasible measures to avoid or minimize adverse effects to tribal cultural resources.

 Yes.
 There are multiple opportunities for the public to provide comments.
 The CEC will announce the receipt of an Opt-In application through its email subscription service, and by advertising in a newspaper of general circulation in the project area.
-Within 30 days of an application being deemed complete and prior to publication of the Draft EIR, the CEC is required to hold a public information and scoping meeting as close as practicable to the proposed project site.
-There will be a comment period on the Draft EIR, and the CEC will hold at least one public workshop in the project area to take public comment.
+Within 30 days of an application being deemed complete and prior to publication of the Staff Assessment, which includes a Draft EIR, MND, or ND, the CEC is required to hold a public informational and scoping meeting as close as practicable to the proposed project site.
+There will be a 60-day comment period on the Staff Assessment and the CEC will hold at least one public meeting in the project area to take public comment.
 All public meetings will be announced at least 10 days in advance.

 Yes.
-If a project is approved, CEC’s certificate is in lieu of any local permit or local law or ordinance.
-However, to grant a certificate to a project, the CEC must make findings that the project will comply with all applicable laws, ordinances, regulations, and standards, or make findings that despite the non-conformance, the project is required for public convenience and necessity, and that there are not more prudent and feasible means of achieving public convenience and necessity.
+If a project is approved, CEC’s certificate is in lieu of any local permit or local law or ordinance under the authority set forth in Public Resources Code section 25545.1(b)(1).
+CEC will analyze whether the project will comply with all applicable laws, ordinances, regulations, and standards, and attempt to resolve non-compliance when possible.
 The CEC is required to invite the local government to attend a mandatory pre-filing meeting with an applicant.

-To approve an Opt-In project, the CEC must find that the project will provide an overall net positive economic benefit to the local government, that the applicant has entered into a community benefits agreement, and that the applicant has certified payment of prevailing wage, or equivalent, for all construction, and the use of a skilled and trained workforce, or equivalent, for all construction.
+To approve an Opt-In project, the CEC must find that the applicant has entered into a community benefits agreement, and that the applicant has certified payment of prevailing wage, or equivalent, for all construction, and the use of a skilled and trained workforce, or equivalent, for all construction.

 The CEC must make findings under CEQA for any project that would have a significant effect on the environment.
 For each significant effect, the CEC must find that project changes have been required to avoid or substantially lessen the significant effect, or that mitigation or alternatives to avoid or substantially lessen the significant effect are infeasible.
 To approve a project that is found to have a significant and unavoidable impact on the environment, the CEC will need to adopt a statement of overriding considerations that identifies how the project’s benefits will outweigh any unavoidable impact.